nugent68/frankenblast-host/README.md

   - Make sure you install: numpy, scipy, astro-prospector, python-fsps (and FSPS), sedpy, astro-prost, astroquery, corner, dustmaps, extinction, jupyter, pandas, sbi, seaborn, tensorflow, and matplotlib

-The SBI++ trained models for the host SED fit are too large for GitHub, please go to [INSERT ZENODO LINK] to download sbipp_phot.zip and sbi_training_sets.zip.
+The SBI++ trained models for the host SED fit are too large for GitHub, please go to [INSERT ZENODO LINK, TEMPORARY FILE ACCESS: https://drive.google.com/drive/folders/1AxmboHdbNvwAtNvTuHK0C38vPQ0SKQQN?usp=sharing] to download sbipp_phot.zip and sbi_training_sets.zip.
 Move these files to the ./data/ directory and unzip.

 FrankenBlast Tutorial.ipynb contains a tutorial for how to use FrankenBlast.
 We have also included files to do SBI++ host SED fitting with LSST data.
 A tutorial will be added soon.